python/cpython/Doc/library/nntplib.rst

    reader-specific commands, such as ``group``.
 If you get unexpected :exc:`NNTPPermanentError`\ s, you might need to set *readermode*.
-   :class:`NNTP` class supports the :keyword:`with` statement to unconditionally consume :exc:`socket.error` exceptions and to close the NNTP connection when done.
+   :class:`NNTP` class supports the :keyword:`with` statement to unconditionally consume :exc:`OSError` exceptions and to close the NNTP connection when done.
 Here is a sample on how using it:

     >>> from nntplib import NNTP